grAceKalonji/grAceKalonji/README.md

 # 💫 About Me:
 Heyy there, I'm a first-Year Student studying Computer science at the University of Southern Maine.
-My journey feels like something straight out of an anime! and my training montage started in highschool, late nights debugging and after school solving problems with my computer science teacher.
-It all felt worth it when my program finally worked.
 I love to create and I found that same ability to create in code.
 The thought of bringing something that was just an idea a few hours ago into existence feels amazing.
 Beyond coding I LOVE a good adrenaline rush whether I'm hiking, mountainbiking or snowboarding nothing feels better than a good scare to make me feel alive !!!